 The 15,000-meter drill program was successful in outlining a zone of higher-grade, down-dip mineralization north of the Mt.
 Diablo pit and between the Northern Belle and Mount Diablo pits.
 Similarly, drilling immediately east and west of the Mount Diablo pit reports significant widths of mineralized intervals with silver averages exceeding historic cut-off grades of 0.5 oz/ton (approximately 17 grams per tonne ("g/t")) of cyanide soluble silver.
 This confirms the continuity of near-surface silver-oxide mineralization along-strike for at least 500 m west and 100 m east of the Diablo pit.
 The mineralized system remains open along-strike in both directions.
 Additionally, porphyry-style alteration and mineralization have been identified in felsic dykes and altered intrusive rocks in hole SO-C-21-081 located west of the Northern Belle open pit.
-Here deep, drill intercepted gold mineralization associated with this porphyry-style alteration returned 5.99 g/t gold over 0.67 m.
+Here a deep drill intercept of gold mineralization associated with this porphyry-style alteration returned 5.99 g/t gold over 0.67 m (from 187.45 m depth).
 This enhances the exploration potential for the discovery of additional mineralized systems at Candelaria.